Cornmeal Fried Fish

 Definitely!
 You can skip the frying process and use the air fryer for a healthier version of fried fish.
 I recommend cooking these in the air fryer at 390 F for 12-15 minutes, flipping halfway through.
 Keep in mind, the cooking time may vary depending on the thickness of your pieces of fish.
 It is best to use a meat thermometer to make sure that the fish has an internal temperature of at least 145 F.

-Cornmeal Fish Fry Seasoning
+Cornmeal Fried Fish

 Ingredients